geekdevs/sftw/README.md

 ```

 Optionally, you can add a `bin-dir` entry into the `config` section of your
-project's `composer.json` to specify where the SFTW CLI scripts are symlinked.
+project's `composer.json` to specify where the `sftw` CLI scripts are symlinked.

 ```
 {